DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 Take a second jumper wire and connect it to any one of the Rx pins on the Wifi Board and connect the other end to Tx1 on the mega (pin 18).

 .. figure:: ../_static/images/wifi_jumpers2.png
-   :alt: Figure 6 - Install the Jumper wires
+   :alt: Install the Jumper wires
    :scale: 75%

    Install the jumper wires